PavelStibal/Space/README.md

 Semestral project for A0A33KAJ subject taught by Seznam.cz at CTU
   * [Evaluation criteria](https://docs.google.com/spreadsheets/d/18rSiofsqOHGTXj_Zbs1s-rtB2URXG4iUmxn_5JtwWDY/edit#gid=0)

+## Music in game
+I would like to thank doc.
+Ing.
+Adam Sporka, Ph.D. for the background sound while playing.
+Other sounds are freely available

 ## Project goal
 The goal of this project is to create a game that is similar to an old game that is named Raport (see link : [Youtube gameplay](https://www.youtube.com/watch?v=pYa2g9_5Ss4))